The Sex and the City star credits her "fizzy" yoga routine with helping her body bounce back after an acting-related injury. But what exactly is it?

 "It's the safest form of yoga," Zotos said, adding that all instructors who focus on physio-yoga are trained in both physical therapy and yoga.
 "You're not going to get hurt."

 It's obviously working for Cattrall!
 She estimates that it can burn 300–600 calories a session, but it's more about the healing and strength that come as a result of regular practice.
 The only downside?
 A session can cost $200 an hour.
-However, the benefits you receive are worth far more than $200, says Wendy Erven, a Pilates and yoga trainer based in Omaha, Nebraska.
+However, the benefits you receive are worth far more than $200, says Wendy Erven, a Pilates trainer based in Omaha, Nebraska.

 "It appears to me that 'fizzy yoga' was developed by a physiotherapist — we call them physical therapists in the U.S. — who uses yoga in her treatment programs.
 When you get the expertise of a physical therapist who is combining the (very popular) yoga with 'prehab,' rehab and post-rehab techniques, you're bound to see results in alignment, centering and stress reduction," Erven told SheKnows.